namberino/sora/README.md

-# Sora: A mini operating system
+# Sora: A mini hobby operating system

 Sora is a small operating system with a small bootloader and a small kernel.